HumanSignal/label-studio/docs/source/guide/ml.md

 If the model has not been trained yet, do the following to get predictions to appear:
 1. Start labeling data in Label Studio.
-2. Return to the **machine learning** settings for your project and click **Start Training** the model.
+2. Return to the **Machine Learning** settings for your project and click **Start Training** to start training the model.
-3. In Data manager select tasks you want to get predictions for and call "Retrieve predictions" using the drop-down actions menu.
-LS backend will send selected tasks to your ML backend.
+3. In the data manager for your project, select the tasks that you want to get predictions for and select **Retrieve predictions** using the drop-down actions menu.
+Label Studio sends the selected tasks to your ML backend.
-4. After retrieving the predictions will appear in the Quickview and Label stream modes.
+4. After retrieving the predictions, they appear in the task preview and Label stream modes for the selected tasks.

-Also you can retrieve predictions automatically by task loading.
-For this you should enable `Retrieve predictions when loading a task automatically` on the **Machine Learning** settings for your project.
-When you scroll through tasks in the data manager for a project, the predictions for those tasks are **automatically retrieved** from the ML backend.
+You can also retrieve predictions automatically by loading tasks.
+To do this, enable `Retrieve predictions when loading a task automatically` on the **Machine Learning** settings for your project.
+When you scroll through tasks in the data manager for a project, the predictions for those tasks are automatically retrieved from the ML backend.
 Predictions also appear when labeling tasks in the Label stream workflow.

 > Note: For a large dataset, the HTTP request to retrieve predictions might be interrupted by a timeout.
 If you want to **get all predictions** for all tasks in a dataset, the recommended way is to make a [PATCH call to the tasks endpoint of the Label Studio API](https://api.labelstud.io/#operation/tasks_partial_update) with `"predictions": [...]` field on the ML backend side for each generated prediction.

-If you want to retrieve predictions manually for a list of tasks **using an ML backend only**, make a GET request to the `/predict` URL of your ML backend with a payload of the tasks that you want to see predictions for, formatted like the following example:
+If you want to retrieve predictions manually for a list of tasks **using only an ML backend**, make a GET request to the `/predict` URL of your ML backend with a payload of the tasks that you want to see predictions for, formatted like the following example:

 ```json
 {